 First off, you might be wondering whether getting paid for online surveys is at all safe, considering that the internet continues to be rife with scams.
 Indeed, whether it’s a phishing scam, Nigerian scam or a survey jobs scam, there is a lot watch for.

-Despite the bad apples however, reputable market research companies continue to operate legitimate survey sites, and taking surveys for money is something that hundreds of millions of people worldwide safely participate in, including paid surveys for teens.
+Despite the bad apples however, reputable market research companies continue to operate legitimate survey sites, and taking surveys for money is something that hundreds of millions of people worldwide safely participate in, including in taking paid surveys for teens.

 Online survey scam types